Local Kelantanese Dishes You Must Try – Ramadan Market in Kota Bharu Malaysia

 Tips to Start Your Eating Spree of Local Kelantanese Dishes at a Ramadan Market in Kota Bharu

 Go early to check out the layout of the stalls.
 A good way is to start systematically by going row by row.
-The variety of local scrumptious and mouth-watering delicacies for ‘Iftar’ (breaking fast) is a great selection.
+The variety of local delicious and mouth-watering delicacies for ‘Iftar’ (breaking fast) is a great selection.

 The food is delicious, affordable, and tempting enough to cause overeating and overspending.